Nouman14/Kerala-IoT-Challenge/README.md

 ```
 ## Output

-When the push button is pressed the LED is turned on otherwise it is off.
+> When the push button is pressed the LED is turned on otherwise it is off.

 https://user-images.githubusercontent.com/91405741/137346113-b41f1d56-84b5-4437-9d7a-3f11ab84991a.mp4

 # Experiment 5 : Buzzer

+> An experiment to understand the working of a buzzer.

 ## Components Required